Ramona (1928 film): Cast

+Music

+The film featured a theme song entitled "Ramona" with music by Mabel Wayne and lyrics by L. Wolfe Gilbert.
+The song proved to be one of the biggest song hits of the year not only in the United States but worldwide.

 Production

 Parts of the film were shot in Zion National Park, Springdale, and Cedar Breaks National Monument, all in Utah.

 Reception

 Mordaunt Hall of The New York Times found much to praise in what he called "an Indian love lyric": "This current offering is an extraordinarily beautiful production, intelligently directed and, with the exception of a few instances, splendidly acted.
 The scenic effects are charming. ...
 The different episodes are told discreetly and with a good measure of suspense and sympathy.
 Some of the characters have been changed to enhance the dramatic worth of the picture, but this is pardonable, especially when one considers this subject as a whole."

 Effects

 An article published by UCLA claimed that the 1928 film is believed to be the most authentic of the five film adaptations of Ramona since the director Edwin Carewe was part Chickasaw and Dolores del Río was raised in Mexico.
 Ramona is differentiated from most films with a typical Hollywood ending because of its authentic cultural values embedded throughout.
 An article by Indian Country Today revealed the fact that Carewe discovered del Río in Mexico and invited her to Hollywood to perform in his film.
 Many film enthusiasts see Carewe as del Río’s steppingstone to fame in Hollywood as an actor and singer.
 Del Río recorded the film's theme song, "Ramona."
 It was not used in the 1936 version.

 Helen Hunt Jackson and Edwin Carewe shared a goal of exposing the mistreatment of the Native Americans at the hands of the U.S. Federal Government through the means of Ramona.
 Both the book and the film, however, were popularized because of their dramatic, romantic, and cultural aspects.